HappyReni/curvyy/README.md

 # curvyy

-A handwriting classifier based on MNIST image set
+A handwriting classifier based on EMNIST image set